-When a lease contains "rent holidays", the Company records rental expense on a straight-line basis over the term of the lease and the difference between the average rental amount charged to expense and the amount paid under the lease is recorded as prepaid expenses in the consolidated balance sheets.
+When a lease contains "rent holidays", the Company records rental expense on a straight-line basis over the term of the lease.
 The Company begins recording rent expense on the lease possession date.

 Real Property Operating Expenses

 Real property operating expenses consist of property management fees, property insurance, real estate taxes, depreciation, repairs and maintenance fees, utilities and other expenses related to the Company's rental properties.